Why Do I Cry When I Poop?

 It’s totally normal and fine for your eyes to water when you poop (with some meaningful caveats — more on that in a bit).

-There are actually a lot of complex nerve, muscle, and blood vessel interactions happening between your gut and your head during poop position or while you sit on the toilet.
+There are actually a lot of complex nerve, muscle and blood vessel interactions happening between your gut and your head during poop position or while you sit on the toilet.
 Along with that can come complex reactions and effects.

 The actual reason my eyes water when I poop.
 There are no exact figures or numbers of people as to how many people really experience this when they poop.
 But there’s no exact evidence that a random tear shed on the toilet poses any problems.